Freight Forwarding at Heathrow: Your UK Road-Leg Partner

 The UK dangerous goods logistics market is tightly regulated by the Health and Safety Executive (HSE) and the Office of Rail and Road (ORR).
 Non-compliance can result in prosecution, vehicle impoundment, and loss of operating licence.
 Our ADR training and compliance record ensure that your cargo moves safely and legally, protecting both your licence and your customer relationships.

-Customs clearance is your responsibility—handled by your internal clearance team or a nominated customs broker.
-We do not clear cargo; we move it.
-However, the paperwork that accompanies the shipment must be correct, and our CMR must reference the right EORI number and customs declarations.
+Customs clearance is your responsibility—handled by your internal clearance team or a nominated customs broker—whilst we move the cargo with correct paperwork referencing your EORI number and customs declarations.

 What you (the forwarder) provide: Entry/exit declarations, commodity codes, VAT treatment, tariff classification, proof of origin (e.g., commercial invoice, packing list).
 Your customs broker will have filed these with HMRC or the relevant authority before the shipment leaves the warehouse or lands at Heathrow.